react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigating.md

 </a>
 ```

-We'll do something similar to the latter, but rather than using a `window.location` global, we'll use the `navigation` prop that is passed down to our screen components.
+We'll do something similar to the latter, but rather than using a `window.location` global, we'll use the `navigation` object that's accessible in our screen components.

 ## Navigating to a new screen